Mulberry River Bridge (Pleasant Hill, Arkansas)

 The Mulberry River Bridge, also known as the Silver Bridge and the Wire Ford Bridge, is a historic Pratt through truss bridge northeast of Pleasant Hill, Arkansas, now a neighborhood of the city of Mulberry.
 The bridge (which is closed for renovations) normally carries Wire Road/Center Point Road across the Mulberry River.
 The bridge has three spans, set on metal caissons filled with concrete, and has a total length of 342 ft.
 Each span measures 105 ft, and has a deck width of 12 ft and a vertical clearance of 13 ft.
 In 1927 it was rebuilt when two of the three spans were washed out by the Mulberry River.
 The bridge is the last known multi-span Pratt through truss bridge in the state.

-The bridge was listed on the National Register of Historic Places in 2007.
+The bridge was listed on the National Register of Historic Places in 2007, and was delisted in 2024.